Why I started this website

 Born in June 2014 Lucypooh has a lot to learn.
 She is in training now and has a long way to fill Monkeyface’s shoes.

-Currently a resident in Freehold, New Jersey, Ken lives in a 1910 late Queen Anne Victorian house he restored, for which he received the Monmouth County Historic Preservation Award.
+Ken (that’s me) is currently a resident in Freehold, New Jersey.
+Ken lives in a 1910 late Queen Anne Victorian house he restored, for which he received the Monmouth County Historic Preservation Award.
 Click here for restoration photos.

-The house was also on the (HGTV) Home & Garden network’s TV show ‘Restore America’.
+The house was also on the (HGTV) Home & Garden network’s TV show ‘Restore America’ showing the restoration work although it was not fully completed at the time.

-Upon graduating college, Ken worked in the financial field.
+Upon graduating college, Ken worked in the financial field at Chase Manhattan Bank and Dow Jones.
 After attending the Burning Man Festival Ken decided to switch to a career he believed in, where he could fulfill a purpose other than making stockholders rich.
-Upon returning to school and graduating from Drew University’s Historic Preservation Program, Ken left his job at Dow Jones for the New Jersey Historic Trust, where he worked as a Senior Historic Preservation Specialist.
+Upon returning to school and graduating from Drew University’s Historic Preservation Program, Ken left his job at Dow Jones for the New Jersey Historic Trust, where he worked as a Senior Historic Preservation Specialist – project manager.

 Ken once again made his way into everyone’s homes when he was cast as a researcher and historian on a ten episode TV series on ghost hunting.
 The show “Dead Tenants” was broadcast by Discovery Network’s – The Learning Channel (TLC) and shown to viewers world wide.
 Thom Beers known for the series “The Deadliest Catch” was the executive producer.